Neurotech: Connecting (with) the brain

 However, as it takes at least a couple of seconds for the flow of blood to adjust to increased brain activity, immediate brain responses cannot be captured with fMRI.
 Additionally, using fMRI is expensive, and the machine is not exactly portable.
 In contrast, fNIRS – which uses near-infrared light to measure the amount of oxygenated blood – provides a cheaper, portable counterpart to fMRI, although it does not reach as deep into the brain and has lower spatial resolution.
 Interestingly, a major product release based on fNIRS is expected in the coming days.

-Recording neuronal activity
+Neurotech records neuronal activity

 If we want to record quick interactions between the brain and the environment, it may be better to use a different approach to recording the signal.
 As you may know, neurons communicate via tiny electrical signals.
 We can measure these signals as changes in the electric field in or around the outmost layer of the brain, the cortex.
+This is where most neurotech connects the brain with computers.

 Because of its relatively low cost and ease of use, EEG – essentially a bathing cap with electrodes that record from large populations of neurons – is currently the most used signal acquisition technique.
 However, due to the low conductivity of the skull, EEG signals are distorted in space – as if looking at the brain through a fogged window.
 Because of these distortions, the applications that EEG-based BCIs have are typically relatively simple, such as helping to recover mobility after a stroke.